Skip to content

 The Egan Drive and Vanderbilt Hill Road intersection is a key part of the traffic circulation in the Lemon Creek area for a high number of residents and is the primary route for commercial traffic to and from the Lemon Creek industrial area.
 This 3-way “T” intersection has a history of elevated crash rates related to signalized turning movements across the major traffic lanes on Egan Drive.

-The Southcoast DOT&PF Traffic Section evaluated several safety improvements, and a CGT design concept appears to offer enhanced traffic and safety benefits over the existing configuration.
+The Southcoast DOT&PF Traffic Section evaluated several safety improvements, and a CGT design concept appears to offer enhanced traffic and safety benefits was selected for its enhanced traffic and safety benefits over the existing configuration.

 In addition, the existing southbound left‐turn and new southbound median acceleration lane will be buffered slightly from the southbound thru lanes reducing the incidence of sideswipe crashes between the movements.
 A mountable raised concrete median will be installed in this buffer space to aid delineation.
-The benefits of a CGT to this intersection are as follows:
+The benefits of a CGT to this intersection include:

 • Improved Safety: Channelization of left-turn vehicles from Vanderbilt Hill Road will reduce the potential for angle crashes